Ebrima-Sarge/FundProject-E.Sarge-Readme/readme.md

  #  My Learning Journey – Frontend Portfolio

-This website project was more than just code – it was a process of discovery, trial, and problem-solving.
-Here are some key things I learned and how I overcame challenges:

 ## What I Learned
 - **HTML Structure** → How to organize content into sections (header, hero, skills, achievements, footer).
 - **CSS Styling** → Using flexbox, margins, padding, and text alignment to design a clean layout.